 - Isolated and not involved in the local community

-Research indicates that new immigrants and refugees who receive comprehensive support which meets their individual and family needs have a stronger sense of belonging and can achieve better economic mobility.
-According to research of refugee perspectives of integration by Refugee Council USA (RCUSA, 2022) and the report from the Migration Policy Institute providing recommendations to the newly formed Task Force for New Americans (TFNA)(Migration Policy Institute (MPI), 2023), new immigrants and refugees feel better socially connected to their communities, have sufficient cultural knowledge and information to make decisions about education, employment, and can better access health, housing, and community resources if they receive personalized educational, cultural, and workforce support.
+Research indicates that new immigrants and refugees who receive comprehensive support that meets their individual and family needs have a stronger sense of belonging and can achieve better economic mobility.
+According to research on refugee perspectives of integration by Refugee Council USA (RCUSA, 2022) and the report from the Migration Policy Institute providing recommendations to the newly formed Task Force for New Americans (TFNA)(Migration Policy Institute (MPI), 2023), new immigrants and refugees feel better socially connected to their communities, have sufficient cultural knowledge and information to make decisions about education, employment, and can better access health, housing, and community resources if they receive personalized educational, cultural, and workforce support.
 The National Center on Immigrant Integration Policy (NCIIP), drawing from an extensive record of research, policy analysis and technical assistance provided by government organizations, concluded in a new report that new immigrant students have different needs from other English Language Learners (ELL)s and can overcome trauma due to war and the immigration journey and meet their academic and graduation requirements if they are provided with a wide range of specific educational, health and social services (MPI, 2023).
 The same report concluded that families are better able to understand their rights and responsibilities and navigate the “myriad services” available to them if they are provided with information in accessible language and format.
 From the perspective of recent refugees, having “cultural brokers” who can bridge the cultural gap is important in helping them navigate American institutions for the first time (RCUSA, 2022).

 Long term successful integration is also better obtained if the new immigrants and refugees have sufficient English language and communication skills and receive workforce preparation and training that meets their unique needs.
 A good command of English and ability to effectively communicate in daily and work situations can positively impact all aspects of their lives- from housing and healthcare to employment and education (RCUSA, 2022).